QUICK ANSWER

 Three exceptions allow forced sale:

-- Property taxes and assessments (the government always collects)
+- Property taxes and assessments (the government's tax claim is first)

 - Mortgages on the property (the lender who financed the purchase or improvement)